WinVector/wrapr/extras/bquote.md

     ## 1 1 2

 Notice `wrapr::let()` specifies substitution targets by name (not by any decorating notation such as backtick or `.()`), and also can use the original "="-notation without problem. `let()` only allows name for name substitutions, the theory is substituting names for values is the job of `R`s `environment`s and attempting to duplicate or replace core language functionality is not desirable.

+For clarity and safety `wrapr::let()` is deliberately limited to replacing names with names (which for convenience can be represented as strings), leaving value substitution to `R` itself.
+This means `wrapr::let()` can *not* work the earlier [linear model example](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/).
+Users should not consider that a problem, as we have already shown how to solve that problem with `do.call()`.
+I feel add-on packages should strive to solve problems that *do not* have satisfactory base-`R` solutions, and *not* attempt to supplant `R` itself for mere stylistic concerns.

 `let()` allows the user to [choose the substitution engine](https://cran.r-project.org/web/packages/wrapr/vignettes/SubstitutionModes.html) and has a debug-print option.